smartarch/simdex/README.md

 Total jobs: 398302, on time: 387216, delayed: 1928, late: 9158
 ```

-The NN-model exhibits only slightly worse performance than simple statistical model; however, the main objective was to demonstrate applicability of machine-learning methods in our simulator.
+The NN-model exhibits only slightly worse performance than the simple statistical model; however, the main objective was to demonstrate the applicability of machine-learning methods in our simulator.
 It might be possible to improve this model further.
 We would like to also mention that this model is not completely deterministic as the NN is trained by partially stochastic algorithms.
 I.e., subsequent runs may yield slightly different results.

 ## More reading